VeriTrail: Closed-Domain Hallucination Detection with Traceability: Additional Experiments

 \section{Additional Experiments}

-All experiments in this section were conducted on a random subset of the FABLES+ and DiverseSumm+ datasets, introduced in \autoref{sec:analysis}.
+All experiments in this section were conducted on a random subset of the data: 6 books from FABLES+ and 7 questions from DiverseSumm+.
 This subset includes 31\% of claims from FABLES+ and 34\% from DiverseSumm+, totaling 415 claims.
-Unless otherwise noted, VeriTrail and RAG results in this section were produced using \texttt{gpt-4o-2024-0806}, with $q = 1$ for VeriTrail.
+Unless otherwise noted, VeriTrail and RAG results in this section were produced using \texttt{gpt-4o-2024-08-06}, with $q = 1$ for VeriTrail.